Last Updated on October 9, 2020 by Maggie McKneely

 - The wine: Willowcroft grows twelve varieties of grapes – the five Bordeaux grapes and six white grapes.
 Though I’m typically a red wine girl, Willowcroft’s whites are delightful.
 Their Vidal Blanc is the perfect sit-on-your-porch summer sipping wine.

-- Zephaniah Farm recently made Travel + Leisure’s list of the top 25 wineries in America, so, naturally, it should be on your list of Leesburg area wineries to visit.
+- Zephaniah Farm recently made Travel + Leisure’s list of the top 25 wineries in America, so, naturally, it’s clearly one of the best wineries near Leesburg VA.

 - The wine: Cabernet Franc and Chambourcin are the stars here, and the pair make a stellar blend in the Three Captains.